Tk-Glitch/PKGBUILDS/wine-tkg-git/README.md

 # Wine to rule them all !

-## DO NOT REPORT BUGS ENCOUNTERED WITH CUSTOM BUILDS AT WINEHQ, REPORT HERE INSTEAD !
+## PLEASE DO NOT REPORT BUGS ENCOUNTERED WITH CUSTOM BUILDS AT WINEHQ, REPORT HERE INSTEAD !

-This pkgbuild allows you to create custom wine builds using an opt-in mechanism (by editing the customization.cfg file).
-You can now easily get the "plain wine + pba + steam fix" build you've been dreaming about.
+Wine-tkg is a build-system aiming at easier custom wine builds creation.
+You can now easily get the "plain wine + pba + steam fix" build you've been dreaming about!

-You can now turn your wine-tkg-git builds to Steamplay compatible and use them directly from Steam! - https://github.com/Tk-Glitch/PKGBUILDS/tree/master/proton-tkg
+You can also turn your wine-tkg-git builds to Steamplay compatible and use them directly from Steam! - https://github.com/Tk-Glitch/PKGBUILDS/tree/master/proton-tkg

 **Since this is a -git package, wine and wine-staging sources will be pulled from latest master branches by default.
-You can define specific releases commit in the cfg file if needed.**
+You can define specific releases commit in the .cfg file if needed.**

-*Can be built with VKD3D for D3D12 support (using https://github.com/Tk-Glitch/PKGBUILDS/tree/master/vkd3d-git is recommended)* - https://source.winehq.org/git/vkd3d.git

-*Can be built with Faudio (requires both faudio and lib32-faudio packages installed)* - https://github.com/FNA-XNA/FAudio

-**Can also be built with your own patches - See [README in ./wine-tkg-userpatches](wine-tkg-userpatches/README.md) for instructions**
+**Can be built with your own patches - See [README in ./wine-tkg-userpatches](wine-tkg-userpatches/README.md) for instructions**

 Wine : https://github.com/wine-mirror/wine